falconair/ProgrammingForAnalytics/README.md

 Please install Python 3.x from this website: https://www.anaconda.com/distribution/ (do not install 2.7)

+Accept all default prompts, **except** "Add Anaconda to my PATH envrionment variable."
+Make sure this is checked.

 Anaconda's distribution of Python is widely used in the industry, particularly among data scientists.
 This distribution makes it easy to use many libraries and packages for data analysis, building models, visualization, etc.

 #### Aditional steps: